MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-teams.md

 ---
 author: melissahellmund
-description: Learn how to expand access to a guide or guide content by sharing with an access team in Microsoft Dynamics 365 Guides. ms.author: mehellmu ms.date: 11/08/2021 ms.topic: article
+description: Learn how to create an access team to assign ownership of a guide in Microsoft Dynamics 365 Guides. ms.author: mehellmu ms.date: 04/05/2022 ms.topic: article
-title: Share guides or guide content with an access team in Dynamics 365 Guides ms.reviewer: v-brycho
+title: Create an access team to assign ownership of a guide in Dynamics 365 Guides ms.reviewer: v-bholmes
 ---

-# Share a guide or guide content in Dynamics 365 Guides by using an access team
+# Create an access team to assign ownership of a guide in Dynamics 365 Guides

 [Assigning the ownership of a guide](admin-access-assign.md) to a user in Microsoft Dynamics 365 Guides is the preferred method for controlling who can use specific guides.
 If teams change frequently, resulting in a need to create and delete teams often, a Dynamics 365 admin (or other user with the Share privilege) can share guides with [access teams](https://docs.microsoft.com/dynamics365/customerengagement/on-premises/developer/use-access-teams-owner-teams-collaborate-share-information) to control who can see specific guides and guide content (3D models, images, or videos).